-In February 2019, the Company entered into a right of reference and license agreement (the "GSK Agreement") with subsidiaries of GlaxoSmithKline plc (collectively referred to as "GSK"), pursuant to which the Company has been granted an exclusive worldwide license to develop and commercialize losmapimod.
+In February 2019, the Company entered into the GSK Agreement, pursuant to which the Company has been granted an exclusive worldwide license to develop and commercialize losmapimod.
 Under the GSK Agreement, the Company also acquired reference rights to relevant regulatory and manufacturing documents and GSK's existing supply of losmapimod drug substance and product.
 The Company also has the right to sublicense its rights under the license agreement, subject to certain conditions.
 The Company is obligated to use commercially reasonable efforts to develop and commercialize losmapimod at its sole cost.
 The Company is also responsible for costs related to the filing and maintenance of the licensed patent rights.